 INSTALLER Please leave this manual with this appliance.
-The model and serial numbers of your appliance are found on the rating plate which is located behind the storage drawer on the front frame.
-CONSUMER To save you time, Model number: energy and money, read and keep this Serial number: manual for future reference.
-Date of purchase:
+The model and serial numbers of your appliance are found on the rating plate which is located on the front oven frame.
+CONSUMER To save you time, Model number: energy and money, read and keep this manual for future reference.
+Serial number: Date of purchase: